Botanical Ingredient

 Why We Use It

 Calendula is the herb I turn to when the goal is pure, unconditional gentleness.
 It does not overwhelm — it supports.
-Its triterpene saponins interact with the skin's own repair mechanisms in a way that accelerates healing without causing sensitivity, which makes it ideal in formulas where we need anti-inflammatory and restorative action without adding irritation risk.
+Its triterpene saponins contribute to a deeply conditioning quality without causing sensitivity, which makes it ideal in formulas where we need skin-soothing and nourishing action without adding irritation risk.
 The carotenoids it contributes to the infusion oil are also a meaningful antioxidant addition to any formula.